25 Ways to Reduce Dropout Rates in eLearning Courses (Part I)

 8. Encourage managerial guidance.
-It all has to do with how much motivation employees get from management.
-Studies reveal that if learners receive reinforcement on attendance and if they feel their progress is been tracked, they are more likely to finish the course.
+If learners receive reinforcement and follow-up and if they feel their progress is been tracked, they are more likely to finish the course.

 Lack of support

-11. Have a dedicated coordinator or facilitator who will be the one-stop contact point for learners.
+11. Have a dedicated coordinator or manager who will be a contact point for learners.